Landscape Laborer - MyNorth.com

 About Landscape Laborer

-Assist with the installation and maintenance of sprinkler/irrigation systems using hand or power tools or equipment.
-Workers typically perform a variety of tasks, which may include any combination of the following: mulching, watering, digging, raking, and debris cleanup as part of the sprinkler installation process.
+Landscape or maintain grounds of property using hand or power tools or equipment.
+Workers typically perform a variety of tasks, which may include any combination of the following: sod laying, mowing, trimming, planting, watering, fertilizing, digging, raking, pruning, mulching, weeding; load/unload equipment/landscape materials from trucks.
 Must lift/carry 50 lbs., when necessary.
 Saturday and Sunday work required, when necessary.
 Requires three months of previous landscape experience.

 The employer will pay in advance or reimburse H-2B workers in the first workweek for all visa, visa processing, border crossing, and other related fees, including those mandated by the government (excluding passport fees).
 For workers outside reasonable commuting distances, inbound transportation (including meals and, to the extent necessary, lodging) to the place of employment will be reimbursed, if the worker completes half of the employment period (â50% periodâ), if not already paid in full prior to the 50% period.
 Return transportation and subsistence will be provided or paid for to same worker if the worker completes the employment period or is dismissed early by the employer except where the worker has employment with a subsequent employer.
 Transportation payments or reimbursements will be equal to the most economical and reasonable common carrier for the distances involved.
 Daily meals will be provided at a rate of at least $12.07 per day of travel or the current minimum subsistence amount published in the Federal Register, to a maximum of $51.00 per day or the current maximum amount published in the Federal Register to workers with acceptable receipts.